 l_shipdate.
 We encourage you to explore another example of a query that uses a join with a small-dimension table (for example,

-Region) and a filter on a column from the dimension table.
+Nation or Region tables from tpch dataset) and a filter on a column from the dimension table.
 Doing this can help you study the effect of dynamic partition pruning.

-Best practices for cluster configuration
+Best practices for choosing compute capacity

 If your queries are bounded by scan and aggregation, request parallelism provided by Amazon Redshift Spectrum results in better overall query performance.

 To see the request parallelism of a particular Amazon Redshift Spectrum query, use the following query: